remykarem/remykarem.github.io/books/README.md

     preferred-dark-theme = "macchiato"

     [build]
-    build-dir = "./html"  # for nonmath books, use "."
+    build-dir = "."  # this is for mathy books. for non-mathy, use "./html"

     [preprocessor.toc]
     command = "mdbook-toc"